 Part 10: Appeal Procedure

 The above guidelines will be implemented in the district.
 Decisions regarding them will be made and resolved at the building level.
-However, students and parents may appeal a building-level decision to the superintendent.
+However, students and parents may appeal to a building-level decision to the superintendent.